-You go Out to enter your car and see all of your carefully planted bulbs knocked from the ground or missing.
-Half dollar sized holes are all through your carefully prepared and planted flower beds.
+You go out to your car and see all of your carefully planted bulbs knocked from the ground or missing.
+Half dollar sized holes are all through your carefully planted flower beds.
 You yard resembles an army of bad golfers came through during the night, leaving dozens of divots all around the area.
 What could do this much damage and how long does marijuana stay in your system?

-This Is the way most people discover they have an armadillo living near them.
-Armadillos are those tank like creatures you see from the side of the road as soon as they’ve dropped a debate with a motor vehicle.
-As their range has increased and they have moved further north, a growing number of folks are having discussions with armadillos.
+This is the way most people discover they have an armadillo living near them.
+Armadillos are those tank like creatures you see from the side of the road.
+As their range has increased and they have moved further north, a growing number of folks are having problems with armadillos.

-Armadillos have evolved into Be digging machines.
-They have large front claws and dig burrows in addition to dig for food.
+Armadillos have evolved into digging machines.
+They have large front claws and dig burrows in addition to digging for food.
 The armadillo has poor vision but can smell an insect a long way off.
 They’re 8-17 lbs, about the size of an opossum.
-Armadillos produce one litter a year comprising four infants of the exact same sex.
+Armadillos produce one litter a year comprising of four babies all the exact same sex.
 They’re born in a nest in the burrow.

-Armadillos Are seldom seen because they are primarily active at night throughout the summer, although they may work throughout the day in the winter.
-They spend most of their time searching insects.
-In actuality, 90% of their diet is insects, with the rest being berry, berries, and tender roots.
+Armadillos are seldom seen because they are primarily active at night throughout the summer.
+However, they may work throughout the day in the winter.
+They spend most of their time searching for insects.
+In actuality, 90% of their diet is insects, with the rest being berries and tender roots.

-The Problem come in once the armadillo smells an insect on your garden.
+The problem comes once the armadillo smells an insect in your garden.
 She does not need the plant, however, digs it up so she can get to the insect beside it.

-The best Way of dealing with These problems is a weapon.
-I planted a number of bulbs daily.
-When I came out the next morning to them water, they had been dug up or were missing.
-I recognized the holes as armadillo holes and place four foot welded wire fencing round the replanted bulbs.
+I planted a number of bulbs and when I come out the next morning to water them, they had been dug up or were missing.
+I recognized the holes as armadillo holes and placed four foot welded wire fencing around the replanted bulbs.
 The next morning, I could see holes all around the backyard, but none within the fence.
 Problem solved.

 It is also prohibited to release an armadillo on someone else’s property without written permission.
-That leaves deadly disposal.
 Most pest control companies will come out for a fee and collect the armadillo so that you don’t need to do this yourself.